 Oral Cal Plus Gel: Use labeled dose when whelping starts.
 Repeat any time whelping is perceived to be slowing down.

-Nursing Kit: Great tool for giving milk replacer to puppies or kittens when they need supplements within the first 4 weeks.
+Nursing Kit: Great tool for giving milk replacer to puppies or kittens when they need supplements within the first four weeks.

-Whelping Pad: This liner is washable and can be removed, cleaned, and returned to the whelping box.
-Most wash it at 1 week and weekly until weaned.
+Breeders' Edge® Washable Whelping Pad: This liner is washable and can be removed, cleaned, and returned to the whelping box.
+Most wash it at one week and weekly until weaned.
 You can wash often, but do not disturb the litter too much the first week after they are on the ground.
 Mom will keep it clean, but there will be some amniotic fluid on the material.